 The provisions discussed here are contained in paragraph (j) of the Force Majeure Annex.

-The Force Majeure Annex provides, in a new section 6(b)(v)(1), that any payment or delivery which would otherwise be required under a Transaction affected by the relevant event during the waiting period leading up to the Illegality or Force Majeure will not be due until the first Local Business Day after the waiting period (at which point a right of termination would accrue) or the date on which the relevant event ceases to exist, if this occurs before the end of the waiting period.
+The Force Majeure Annex provides, in a new section 6(b)(v)(1), that any payment or delivery which would otherwise be required under a Transaction affected by the relevant event during the waiting period leading up to the Illegality or Force Majeure Event will not be due until the first Local Business Day after the waiting period (at which point a right of termination would accrue) or the date on which the relevant event ceases to exist, if this occurs before the end of the waiting period.
 This way the payment and delivery obligations of Section 2(a) are not contravened during the waiting period.

 Similarly, the Force Majeure Annex provides, in a new Section 6(b)(v)(2), that the failure of a party to make a payment or delivery in respect of an Affected Transaction after the occurrence of an Illegality or a Force Majeure Event will not constitute an Event of Default under Section 5(a)(i) for so long as the event in question continues.